dativebase/dativebase/README.rst

 DativeBase is the entrypoint for Dative/OLD: software for collaborative language documentation and analysis.

 This repository is the hub for deployment strategies for Dative and the OLD.
-At present, it contains a `Docker Compose`_ deployment configuration in the docker-compose/ folder.
-See the `docker-compose/README.rst file`_.
+It contains two `Docker Compose`_ configurations for local deployments.

+1. `HTTP Deploy`_ (recommended)
+2. `HTTPS Deploy`_ (error-prone but more like production)

 .. _`Dative`: https://github.com/dativebase/dative
 .. _`Online Linguistic Database`: https://github.com/dativebase/old-pyramid
+.. _`HTTP Deploy`: docker-compose-http/README.rst
-.. _`docker-compose/README.rst file`: docker-compose/README.rst
+.. _`HTTPS Deploy`: docker-compose/README.rst
 .. _`Docker Compose`: https://docs.docker.com/compose/overview/